mcous/decoy/docs/why.md

     -   Inputs and outputs from the dependency are specified together
     -   You specify the inputs _before_ outputs, which can be easier to grok
 -   The entire test fits neatly into "arrange", "act", and "assert" phases
--   Decoy casts test doubles as the actual types they are mimicking
+-   Decoy typecasts test doubles as the actual types they are mimicking
     -   This means stub configuration arguments _and_ return values are type-checked

-## Creating and Using a Spy
+## Comparing MagicMock and Decoy for Spying

 A [spy][] is another kind of test fake that simply records calls made to it.
 Spies are useful to model dependencies that are used for their side-effects rather than providing or calculating data.

+In this example, we add the requirement that our bookshelf library logs access using a `Logger` interface.

 [spy]: https://github.com/testdouble/contributing-tests/wiki/Spy